Prayers of the People

 The rubrics are instructions printed in red italics.
 We read them to get a sense of how the liturgy is intended to be celebrated.

-People, who wish to lead the prayers, should let the Pastor or the Reader Coordinator know, and they will be added to the list.
-Mentoring is available from other people who lead the prayers of the people, and a training session is held as required.
+People, who wish to lead the Prayers of the People, should let the Pastor or the Reader Coordinator know, and they will be added to the list.
+Mentoring is available from other people who lead the Prayers of the People, and a training session is held as required.

-Ideally, the person leading the Prayers should take some time to prayerfully prepare the prayers at home.
+Ideally, the person leading the Prayers of the People should take some time to prayerfully prepare the prayers at home.
 Printed prayers are aids to help us pray as a community; the person leading the prayers uses them to help us pray.
-He or she takes the concerns of the community, the Anglican, Diocesan and Parish Prayer Cycles in the bulletin, and the forms in the BAS or the Book of Common Prayer (BCP) and blends them into the Prayers of the People.
+They take the concerns of the community, the Anglican, Diocesan and Parish Prayer Cycles in the bulletin, and the forms in the BAS or the Book of Common Prayer (BCP) and blends them into the Prayers of the People.
 The Anglican Cycle of Prayer can be found at www.anglicancommunion.org, the Diocesan Cycle of Prayer can be found at www.dioceseofalgoma.com, and the Parish Ministry Prayer Cycle is found below.

 When praying for someone or people who have died, once their names have been said, it is customary to say:

 and let light perpetual shine upon him/her/them.

 May his/her/their soul(s), and the souls of all the departed,

 through the mercy of God, rest in peace.

 The notes about ‘Voice’ and ‘Lectern Light and Mike’ in Reading a Lesson apply to leading the prayers of the people.

 The person leading the Prayers of the People goes to the prayers’ lectern to lead the prayers.